d9viant/dater_app_final/README.md

 http://jfoenix.com/

-The project is still in the works and some things may change, I will make an update in due time!
+I will update any changes made here.